servicetitan/Stl.Fusion.Samples/README.md

 Fusion can't speed up writes (at least, directly), so only one worker is busy with this.

 What's interesting in this output?
-- Fusion-based API endpoint serving relatively small amount of cacheable data scales to ~ **110,000 RPS** while running the test on the same machine (that's a disadvantage).
+- Fusion-backed API endpoint serving relatively small amount of cacheable data scales to ~ **110,000 RPS** while running the test on the same machine (that's a disadvantage).
-- Identical EF Core-based controller scales to just 20K RPS.
+- Identical EF Core-based API endpoint scales to just 20K RPS.

 So there is a ~ 5.5x difference (~ 8x if we'd run the client on another machine), and that's even for ~ the simplest EF service hitting a tiny DB tuned